wp-cli/handbook/repository-management.md

 Used scopes:

-* `bootstrap` - Part of the bootstrap process, which loads both WP-CLI as well as WordPress Core.
+* `scope:bootstrap` - Part of the bootstrap process, which loads both WP-CLI as well as WordPress Core.
-* `command` - Part of an individual command.
+* `scope:command` - Part of an individual command.
-* `distribution` - Part of the distribution process, where the Phar is being built and releases are produced.
+* `scope:distribution` - Part of the distribution process, where the Phar is being built and releases are produced.
-* `documentation` - Part of the handbook, command reference or inline help.
+* `scope:documentation` - Part of the handbook, command reference or inline help.
-* `framework` - Part of the WP-CLI framework itself, which provides the architecture, API and helper functions to make commands possible.
+* `scope:framework` - Part of the WP-CLI framework itself, which provides the architecture, API and helper functions to make commands possible.
-* `testing` - Part of the unit or functional tests.
+* `scope:testing` - Part of the unit or functional tests.
-* `website` - Part of the website infrastructure on `wp-cli.org` or `make.wordpress.org`.
+* `scope:website` - Part of the website infrastructure on `wp-cli.org` or `make.wordpress.org`.

-_Example: `scope:documentation`_

 #### State